 The Home Office provides the cross Whitehall co-ordinating function for the response policy arrangements to emergencies involving the fire and rescue service sector.
 Cabinet Office will provide the cross Whitehall co-ordinating function for the recovery policy arrangements to emergencies involving the fire and rescue service sector.
 The co-ordination of response policy arrangements across government within the devolved administrations will differ accordingly and are set out as individual addendums to The National Coordination and Advisory Framework (NCAF) England.
-650 The Home Office response to major or noteworthy incidents will be delivered by either the

-651 Home Office Public Safety Group (PSG) or Homeland Security Operations Support Teams for
+The Home Office response to major or noteworthy incidents will be delivered by either the Home Office Public Safety Group (PSG) or Homeland Security Operations Support Teams for no notice and rising tide incidents.
+Fire Resilience and Major Events (FRaME) will provide policy support to these arrangements.
+These arrangements are set out in Annex A of NCAF.

-652 no notice and rising tide incidents.
-Fire Resilience and Major Events (FRaME) will provide policy
+Fire and rescue services should be aware of the role governments take for major incidents, and that the Cabinet Office or devolved administrations may co-ordinate response and recovery policies.

-- 653 support to these arrangements.
-These arrangements are set out in Annex A of NCAF. - Fire and rescue services should be aware of the role governments take for major incidents, and that the Cabinet Office or devolved administrations may co-ordinate response and recovery policies. - Fire and rescue services may need to share relevant and timely information with central government or devolved administrations about a major incident, and incident commanders should be aware of this duty.
+Fire and rescue services may need to share relevant and timely information with central government or devolved administrations about a major incident, and incident commanders should be aware of this duty.

-Reference Strategic action Comment Be aware of the role governments take for major incidents New 20458 Be prepared to share relevant and timely information with central government or devolved administrations about a major incident Amend 20459 Establish and maintain a relationship with the government resilience division Archive
+Reference Strategic action Comment Be aware of the role governments take for major incidents New 20458 Have procedures to ensure appropriate reporting and communications arrangements with relevant government departmentsBe prepared to share relevant and timely information with central government or devolved administrations about a major incident Amend 20459 Establish and maintain a relationship with the government resilience division Archive